flaviusb/jewels/lessonplans.md

 Aside: Iron Plum Fist Style pushing hands - extreme close range, elbows and throat crushing, close guard.

-(This is where we got up to before the session had to stop)
+(This is where we got up to before the session had to stop - we split the rest off into another session)

-Dragon striking
+(We did not cover this) Dragon striking

 Quick aside about distance - the distance many people seem to train at is one that you should *never* stay at in a fight.
 This translates into bad fight choreography.

-Quick aside about folk wrestling and traps.
+(We did not cover this) Quick aside about folk wrestling and traps.

-Quick aside about Eagle Claw and the 108 methods.
+(We did not cover this) Quick aside about Eagle Claw and the 108 methods.

 Power: